AdobeDocs/campaign-classic.en/help/workflow/using/scheduler.md

 ![](assets/s_user_segmentation_scheduler.png)

-A wizard lets you define the frequency and validity period of the activity.
+An assistant lets you define the frequency and validity period of the activity.
 The configuration steps are as follows:

 1. Select the activation frequency and click **[!UICONTROL Next]**.